 The results (Table 5) also indicated that there was significant difference among the sawah tillage environments in the second and third year of study in the site.
-It was equally obtained that among the four tillage environments, complete sawah tillage environment statistically (p < 0.05) improved soil total nitrogen higher than other tillage adopted environments.
-This affirms the submissions made by some researchers that, soil submergence also promotes biological nitrogen fixation (BNF) [37], and submerged soils can sustain an indigenous N supply for rice as evidenced by long-term stable yields in minus-N plots in long term experiments.
-Buresh et al. [37] stated that uncontrolled water in lowland rice field results in alternate wetting and drying which leads to greater sequential nitrogen-denitrification than with continuous submergence.
+It was equally obtained that among the four tillage environments, complete sawah tillage environment significantly (p < 0.05) improved soil total nitrogen higher than other tillage adopted environments.
+This affirms the submissions made by some researchers that, soil submergence also promotes biological nitrogen fixation (BNF) [38], and submerged soils can sustain an indigenous N supply for rice as evidenced by long-term stable yields in minus-N plots in long term experiments.
+Buresh et al. [38] stated that uncontrolled water in lowland rice field results in alternate wetting and drying which leads to greater sequential nitrogen-denitrification than with continuous submergence.

 The results (Table 5) equally pointed highly significant (Table 5) differences on the soil total nitrogen with application of amendments in all the three years of the study.
-It was obtained that NPK amended plots did improve the element higher within the period of study.
+It was observed that NPK amended plots did improve the element higher within the period of study, especially on the 2nd and 3rd year.
 Consequently, there was an increased trend in the soil total nitrogen as the year progresses.